 Most CEOs cite their number one goal as the desire to spend more time focusing on the business, rather than in the business.
 It’s not cliché, it’s a fact that business leaders often get drawn into problems that are not the best use of their time, expertise, or core competency.
-Many business leaders now place ‘technology issues’ near the top of the list of things they would rather avoid, but find necessary, to keep the business running.
-Whether your business model is simple or complex, the productivity and profitability of your organization has a direct correlation to technology, and ultimately, the bottom line.
+Many business leaders now place information technology issues near the top of the list of things they would rather avoid, but find necessary, to keep the business running.
+Whether your business process is simple or complex, the productivity and profitability of your organization has a direct correlation to technology, and ultimately, the bottom line.
 For this reason, and many others, it may make sense to outsource technology so you can spend more time focused on your business strategy, revenue, and operations.

 4 Benefits of Outsourcing IT

 Getting back time and allowing you to focus on your business is a big plus, but the economics must also make sense when you outsource technology to a managed IT services organization.
 Consider the cost-implications of the following benefits:

 - Fewer full-time employees – outsourcing is always a good option if you’re looking to reduce the overhead an internal IT department.
 After you consider the costs of hiring, training, salary, and benefits – the costs to outsource may be clear.
 In addition, the internal resources required to stay up-to-date on technology and aware of threats and alerts is a real factor.
 In some cases, an organization may still require onsite IT personnel, and some hybrid options allow your existing staff to transfer employment to the outsourced technology provider.

 - Scalability – outsourced IT can be quickly scaled based on your needs and may provide a competitive advantage that can really impact revenue.
 This is not only true for staffing, but also for services like your help desk, IaaS, DaaS, and other services that an outsourced IT or MSP can provide.